julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Saturday, April 26, 2025.
+Sunday, April 27, 2025.
 Quote of the day:

-> "I fundamentally believe that if you are not learning new things, you stop doing great and useful things." - Satya Nadella
+> "Lovers who love truly do not write down their happiness." - Anatole France